nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

 - MPU9250 9DoF MotionTracking device
  MPU9250 is a package that integrates the MPU-6050 and a chip (AK8963) with a 3-axis magnetic sensor.
  MPU9250 also has an internal processing function called DMP (Digital Motion Processor).
+ DMP iof MPU9250 is compatible with DMP of MPU-6050.
  You can use this to get Euler angles and quaternions angles.

 # Sensor calibration